Keeping your body healthy is vital for optimal fertility.

 In women, DNA damage as a result of environmental toxins has also been found to affect the quality of eggs available for ovulation.
 (10)

-Your body is exposed to numerous foreign chemicals on a daily basis.
+There is no way of completely avoiding exposure to environmental toxins and your body is exposed to numerous foreign chemicals on a daily basis.

-They are everywhere - in the air, water, soil, medications, household and cosmetic products and in your food.
+They are everywhere - in the air, water, soil, medications, household and cosmetic products and in food.

 A toxic build-up of these substances coupled with an inability to metabolise them can have a detrimental effect on your fertility.

-The solution is to try and minimise your exposure to toxins whilst at the same time potentiate your body’s ability to deal with them by supporting your own natural detoxification systems.
+The solution is to try and minimise your exposure to toxins, whilst at the same time potentiate your body’s ability to deal with them by supporting your own natural detoxification systems.

 You can do this in 5 easy steps:

-Your liver is probably the hardest working detoxifying organ in your body so you need to look after it if you want to maintain good health.
+Your liver is probably the hardest working detoxifying organ in your body, so you need to look after it if you want to maintain good health.

 However, don’t stop taking medications before first discussing with your GP.